 But even in a school environment, a kid reporting a bully to their parents first is the smartest choice.
-Speaking to a teacher or the principal may be the next step of escalation if the bullying doesn’t stop.
+Speaking to a teacher or the principal may be the next escalation step if the bullying doesn’t stop.
 It’s a no-brainer if it involves physical threats or anything along those lines.

 The outcome may also vary but you may get rid of your bully for good.